-Gesturing would have been accompanied by a pre-existing range of associated vocalisations which would not initially have been under voluntary control, in the same way that modern day humans use facial gestures which are not under conscious control while communicating with speech.
+Gesturing would have been accompanied by a pre-existing range of associated vocalisations which would not initially have been under voluntary control, in the same way that, conversely, modern day humans use facial gestures which are not under conscious control while communicating with speech.
 The anatomical and psychological preconditions for the adaptation of the hands for carrying things have been provided by bipedalism and associated behaviours.
 Foremost among these behaviours is living in collaborative relationships in relatively large bands with the demands for communicative action which this entails.
 It all began with simply carrying things back to camp for later consumption.

-It is these large groups bound together in collaborative activity enabled by bipedalism, which is the principal behaviour driving further development of language creation and use.
+It is these large groups of rather aggressive animals, bound together in collaborative activity enabled by bipedalism, which is the principal behaviour driving further development of language creation and use.
 Maintaining peaceful cooperation in large groups of primates demands a great deal of effort to be expended in communicative action, whether scratching each others’ backs, mediating disputes or planning projects.
 The power of abstraction already vested in voluntary control of the hands is inevitably brought to bear in communicating abstractions, leaving vocalisation for immediate emotional responses.

 So carrying things drives bipedalism and gesturing behaviour, while vocalisation remains simply unconscious emotional colouring for gestures.
 The result is the anatomical and neurological adaptations which mark the species and open the way for language use.